Wareham ForgeNote: Some of the links are to older exhibits, and may not prove viable.

 L' Anse aux Meadows NHSC • Black Creek Pioneer Village

-Darrell Markewitz has been working with forged steel, and producing historic reproductions, for over 20 years.
-His four years at Ontario College of Art resulted in work that combines modern methods and a traditional craft.
+Darrell Markewitz has been working with forged steel, and producing historic reproductions, for a lifetime (at time of writing : 4 decades).
+His initial four years at Ontario College of Art lead to work that combines modern methods and traditional craft.
 Five years as an interpreter at Black Creek Pioneer Village in Toronto, three as primary blacksmith, has led to a deep understanding of historic styles and techniques.
-An area of personal interest and study has been the Early Mediaeval period, especially the Norse, resulting in work that truly spans the ages.
-Over the years he has visited most of the major museums and living history sites in Central and Eastern Canada, the Northeastern United Sates, and several in England and Ireland.
+An area of personal interest and study has always been the Viking Age, resulting in work that truly spans the ages.
+Over the years he has visited most of the major museums and living history sites in Central and Eastern Canada, the Northeastern United Sates, as well as many in Denmark, England, Scotland and Ireland.

 The Norse Encampment was a major living history / experimental archaeology project started in 1993.
 This re-creation centred on the first days of the Viking colonization attempt at L' Anse aux Meadows Newfoundland, circa 1000 AD.
 Along with researching and designing the physical presentation and interpretive program, over 200 individual reproduction artifacts were created.
 These included items in metal and wood, such as tent, bed, tools, cooking equipment and their storage boxes as well as personal costuming.
 The original presentations of the Norse Encampment took place as part of the Orangeville Medieval Festival in 93 and 94, and included two interpreters.
 In 1996, a two week long demonstration program was mounted at the L' Anse aux Meadows NHS in conjunction with Parks Canada.
 This was a demonstration of the feasibility of introducing living history to this World Heritage Site, and used a total of eight staff.
 Starting in January of 1997, work was started on creating a regular seasonal interpretive program for the site.
 A further 175 individual artifact reproductions were created.
 Six local staff members were trained in Norse history and interpretive techniques.
 The new living history presentation opened on June 14, 1997, and remains a regular addition to the L' Anse aux Meadows NHS.